 - Outdoor and camping clothes

-While allowing plenty of time is important generally, it is all the more so for beginner campers.
+While allowing plenty of time is important generally, it is all the more so when you are learning how to camp.

-A so-called "15 minute meal" never takes 15 minutes to cook on the first go (in my experience anyway), and nor will a beginner camper work through the various camping processes as quickly as someone more experienced and practiced.
+A so-called "15-minute meal" never takes 15 minutes to cook on the first go (in my experience anyway), and nor will a beginner work through the various processes as quickly as someone more experienced and practiced.

 - Packing and loading your car - 1 to 2 hours.

-- Travelling to the campsite, including rest stops and time for contingencies - as required.
+- Traveling to the destination, including rest stops and time for contingencies - as required.

-- Arriving at the campground, checking in, locating the site and deciding on how you will configure your campsite - at least 30 minutes.
+- Arriving at the campground, checking in, locating the site, and deciding on how it will be configured - at least 30 minutes.
 Aim to arrive as close to check-in time as possible.

 - Setting up camp - 1 to 2 hours.

-Even though a well equipped camp kitchen for beginner campers can be put together quite easily, don't launch into a complicated menu of culinary delights in those early days:
+Even though a well-equipped camp kitchen for beginners can be put together quite easily, don't launch into a complicated menu of culinary delights in those early days:

-- As camping is not a place to explore your inner Masterchef, establish a simple meal plan of familiar dishes that everyone will enjoy and look forward to, and make sure you can either bring the ingredients with you or easily source them at your location.
+- Establish a simple meal plan of familiar dishes that everyone will enjoy and look forward to, and make sure you can either bring the ingredients with you or easily source them at your location.

-- Prepare a frozen meal at home for the dinner on the first or second night - spaghetti bolognaise is our personal default meal.
+- Prepare a frozen meal at home for dinner on the first or second night - spaghetti bolognese is our personal default family meal.

-- Check out the local restaurants and take away cafes to reduce the amount of grocery shopping and to take the pressure off the camp kitchen.
+- Check out the local restaurants and take away cafes to reduce the amount of grocery shopping and the extra food for camping you need to take with you, and to take the pressure off the camp kitchen.

 - Consider whether you want to be cooking over a fire.
 If you are experienced, then enjoy!
 But if not, consider skipping campfire cooking in those early days.

-- Make use of any camp kitchens available at the campgrounds and have plenty of fresh water on hand.
+- Make use of any kitchens available for your cooking and have plenty of fresh drinking water on hand.

 At the campsite

-The difference between a good and bad camping experience for the newbie campers can be as simple as how you choose your campsite and configure it, whether you've pitched your tent in the wrong spot and whether you have easy access to the campground amenities.
+The difference between a good and bad camping experience for newbie campers can be as simple as how you choose your campsite and configure it, whether you've pitched your tent in the wrong spot and whether you have easy access to the local amenities.